dustin-archive/lifesaver-sass/README.md

 ## Values

-LifeSaver can take parse value that can be used in CSS including strings like `auto` and `inherit`.
+LifeSaver can parse values that can be used in CSS including strings like `auto` and `inherit`.

 Using null values in LifeSaver unit functions to prevent properties from being output will no longer cause errors and will totally work!